Updated on 2024-09-30 GMT+08:00

 • Node level: Only the IP address and access port of the node where the workload is located can access the workload associated with the Service.
 Service access will not cause performance loss due to route redirection, and the source IP address of the client can be obtained.

 • Selector: Add a label and click Confirm.
-A Service selects a pod based on the added label.
-You can also click Reference Workload Label to reference the label of an existing workload.
+The Service will use this label to select pods.
+You can also click Reference Workload Label to use the label of an existing workload.
 In the dialog box that is displayed, select a workload and click OK.

 • IPv6: This function is disabled by default.
 After this function is enabled, the cluster IP address of the Service changes to an IPv6 address.
 For details, see Creating an IPv4/IPv6 Dual-Stack Cluster in CCE.
 This parameter is available only in clusters of v1.15 or later with IPv6 enabled (set during cluster creation).